How to Duplicate Pages in WordPress Using a Plugin and Manually

 • Adding custom code to the functions.php file.
 Opt for this method if you can’t access your admin dashboard or want more freedom in customizing the duplicate post link.

-We hope this article helped you understand how to duplicate WordPress pages efficiently and the different ways it can benefit your website-building workflow.
 If you still have questions, check out the FAQ section or post them in the comments section below.

 How to Duplicate Pages in WordPress FAQ